directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 [here's some sample data](https://github.com/directus/examples/blob/main/website-sveltekit/demo-data).

 Inside of `[slug]`, create a new file called `+page.js`.
-This is a dynamic route, so this time we will use the dynamic params object to fetch the correct data.
-To illustrate how SvelteKits data loading works you can open a different page url which will change the params object.
+This is a dynamic route, so this time we will use the dynamic `params` object to fetch the correct data.
+To illustrate how SvelteKit's data loading works you can open a different page url which will change the `params` object.
 Evidently this will lead to SvelteKit invalidate the `.page.js` data and refetch our page data.

 ```js